Here are some software that I use (and recommend):

 - Vim for programming and editing text,

-- R, RStudio to plot pretty graphs, Octave as a replacement for Matlab, Python and Julia for serious work,
+- R, RStudio to plot pretty graphs, Octave as a replacement for Matlab,

 - FEMM and Opera, ANSYS Maxwell, Comsol for electromagnetic FEA.

 - If you are not sure what to use, check Digital Research Tools

 If you’re looking for more tips visit my blog (sorry, only in Turkish): Asu’ya Tuyolar